Panama

 All trademarks registered in Panama follow the rules of the Nice classification, established by the Nice arrangement of 1957, which outlines a series of regulations that protect brands, products, and services.

-How is the Trademark Renew Process?
+How is the trademark renewal process?

 To register your trademark in Panama, you will need to do the following: